Onchocerciasis or River Blindness: Eye Disease and a Parasite

 One of the first symptoms of onchocerciasis is a skin rash with intense itching.
 The itching can make sleeping extremely difficult.
 Lacerations may appear on the skin as the person frantically scratches.
 There may also be visible nodules where the adult roundworms congregate.

 The most serious effects of the infection are the life-altering itching and the eye disease.
-The inflammation damages the normally transparent layer over the surface of the eye, which is called the cornea, as well as injuring deeper parts of the eye.
+The inflammation damages the normally transparent layer over the surface of the eye, or the cornea, as well as injuring deeper parts of the eye.
 The changes eventually prevent the person from seeing.
-The blindness is usually the last symptom to appear and develops in adults and older people instead of in children.
+The blindness is usually the last symptom to appear and develops in adults and older people rather than in children.
 The Sightsavers website states if a person is infected at birth and is untreated, they have a high chance of being blind by the time they reach forty years of age.

 Severe onchocerciasis is disabling for the affected person, but it has also damaged communities.
 Sometimes villages with good farmland have been abandoned due to the prevalence of river blindness.
-Young, healthy people have been especially keen to leave, which has meant fewer workers to care for crops and famine or poverty for the remaining community members.
+Young and healthy people have been especially keen to leave an affected community.
+This has meant fewer workers to care for crops and famine or poverty for the remaining members of the group.
 Children have been unable to go to school because they have to look after blind relatives.
-Sometimes the whole community has moved to an upland area, which has less productive soil than the valley.
-This has cause increased hardship for the community.
+Sometimes the whole community has moved to an upland area, which is further away from the black flies but has less productive soil than the valley.
+This has cause increased hardship for the group.

 Mectizan has been donated by its manufacturer, Merck, since 1987.
 Merck has pledged to provide the drug for as long as necessary and in whatever quantity is needed.
 The medication stops the itching and prevents further eye damage.
 Since it kills the microfilariae that enter black flies when they suck up human blood, it also stops the transmission of the disease.
 The medication is given to all members of a community, even those that aren't infected.
 An antibiotic that kills Wolbachia is sometimes administered in addition to Mectizan.
 Although Mectizan is free, there is still a cost involved in transporting the drug to all the areas that need it.